shihuang047/crossRanger/README.md

 # crossRanger
-*The multi-dataset random forests (RF) analysis of microbiome data*
+*This package provide functionalities to perform random forests (RF) meta-analysis of microbiome data*

 ***
 ## Introduction